 There were 49 souls who should have enjoyed an evening of friendship, music, dancing, and cocktails but instead, became a painful reminder that hate, and a basic lack of humanity is very much alive in the world we live in today.

-This horrific act of homegrown terror fueled the fire within me to continue to live boldly, and out front.
-I wanted to let the people closest to me know how much this fateful night impacted me as a same gender loving man.
-I wanted straight people (particularly the ones I know and love) to be just as outraged as we were with so many other acts of violence that sadly, has become a way of life in America.
-I wanted this to be the one moment that for once, men who identified as gay (especially privately), would stand in solidarity in saying their names.
+This horrific act of homegrown terror fueled a fire within me to continue to live boldly and out front.
+I wanted to let the people closest to me know how much this dreadful night impacted me as a same gender loving man.
+I wanted straight people (particularly the ones I knew and loved) to be just as outraged as my community in addition to many other acts of violence that sadly, has become a way of life in America.
+I wanted this to be the one moment that for once, men who identified as gay (even if privately), would stand in solidarity in saying their names.
 Why?
 Because I knew, we all knew, that it could have been anyone of us.

 We wanted their names to linger in our heads and hearts as if we were to be called to recite them on the spot at any given moment in time.

 I wasn’t surprised that the response from the news of the Pulse Night Club shooting from the community (nationally and globally) and allies came swiftly.
 When it came to my own social media following of various ethnicities, faiths, and orientation however, the support or lack there of, was quite lackluster.
 That didn’t matter to me then and it doesn’t now.
 I knew that taking a stand of love and support for those who lost their lives meant me taking personal accountability and doing something!
 I went to the rally / vigil in NYC with both gay and straight friends.
 I was in the company of so many people who like myself, just couldn’t sit at home and watch CNN.
 We wanted to be there with likeminded souls.
 We wanted be seen and heard, more importantly, we wanted to say their names!